-- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2018 courses (lectures and seminars) during the Friday, October 5 to Friday, October 19, 2018 period.
-Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - > Students admitted in Fall 2018 can register for Fall 2018 courses only during the period. - Students may amend ("add" to or "drop") the registered Fall 2018 courses during Wednesday, October 24 to Friday, October 26, 2018 using the Educational Affairs Information System.
-Students do not need to complete the course registration application form for the amendment of the courses registered. - > Registration period for Spring 2019 and Fall 2019 will be announced in April, 2019.
+- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2019 courses (lectures and seminars) during the Monday, October 7 to Friday, October 18, 2019 period.
+Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - Students admitted in Fall 2019 can register for Fall 2019 courses only during the period. - > Spring 2020 and Fall 2020 courses must be registered for respectively during the periods to be announced (in April and October, 2020). - Students may amend ("add" to or "drop") the registered Fall 2019 courses during the Wednesday, October 23 to Friday, October 25, 2019 period, and the registered Spring 2020 and Fall 2020 courses respectively during the periods to be announced (in May and October, 2020), using the Educational Affairs Information System.
+Students do not need to complete the course registration application form for the amendment of the courses registered.